Dipu Moni

-Dipu Moni (born 8 December 1965) is a Bangladeshi politician and former minister of social welfare.
-She was a member of parliament for the Chandpur-3 constituency.
+Dipu Moni (born 8 December 1965) is a Bangladeshi politician.
+She was a Jatiya Sangsad member representing the Chandpur-3 constituency for four terms.
 She was minister of education in the fourth Hasina ministry and minister of foreign affairs in the second Hasina ministry.
-She was appointed as the first female foreign minister of Bangladesh on 6 January 2009, serving until 2013.
-Currently she is Joint secretary of the Bangladesh Awami League.
+She was appointed as the first female minister of foreign affairs of Bangladesh on 6 January 2009, serving until 2013.
+Currently, she is the joint secretary of the Bangladesh Awami League.
+She then served as the minister of social welfare.

 Early life

-Dipu Moni was born on 8 December 1965 in the village of Kamranga in Chandpur, Chattogram Division, East Pakistan (now Bangladesh).
+Dipu Moni was born on 8 December 1965 in the village of Kamranga in Chandpur in then East Pakistan (now Bangladesh).
 Her father, Mohammad Abdul Wadud, was a founding member of the Awami League and known especially for his role in the Language Movement and as the first Council-elected General Secretary of the East Pakistan Chhatra League.
-Moni passed HSC from Holy Cross College, Dhaka.
 Her mother, Begum Rahima, was a teacher.
 Her brother, Jawadur Rahim Wadud Tipu, is a diabetic foot surgeon.

-Moni studied MBBS at Dhaka Medical College and Hospital and LLB at Bangladesh National University.
-She later earned a Master's in Public Health at Johns Hopkins University School of Public Health, and Master of Laws at the University of London as an external student.
+Moni passed HSC from Holy Cross College, Dhaka.
+She studied MBBS at Dhaka Medical College Hospital and LLB at Bangladesh National University.
+She later earned a master's in public health at Johns Hopkins Bloomberg School of Public Health, and Master of Laws at the University of London as an external student.
 She completed a course on negotiations and conflict resolutions from Harvard University.
-She is a lawyer of Bangladesh Supreme Court.
+She is a lawyer of Supreme Court of Bangladesh.